davidackerman/EM_aligner/README.md

 Status: In production use at Janelia.
 This is a nascent set of tools that is undergoing large changes.
 We consider the library suitable for use by our collaborators as well as other research groups.
 Due to limited staffing, we do not guarantee support for outside groups.

+Terminology and definitions:
+-	Tile: an image acquired as part of a larger mosaic.
+A tile is assumed to be part data (on disc) and part meta-data.
+-	Montage: a set of tiles with same z-coordinate value that have been registered.
+-	Section: a set of tiles with same z-coordinate value.
+-	Slab: a contiguous set of sections.
+-	Collection (or Renderer collection): a database collection of tile metadata for a group of tiles that may or may not be part of a slab or section.
+-	Rough alignment: rough registration of sections relative to each other across z.
+-	Fine alignment: refined alignment of tiles within the same, and across, z.

 Prerequisites
 - 	Renderer and point-match services and dependencies: (available freely and documented here: https://github.com/saalfeldlab/render)
 -	(Optional) Bash scripts dependent on a system call that launches a java process